rescallier/isae-practical-deep-learning/teacher/docs/slides.md

 ---

-## Session 2: High-level framework, class imbalance, predicting on large images
+## Session 2: High-level framework, class imbalance, sliding windows

 --

 ### Objectives

 - Train a CNN on a larger & imbalanced dataset
-- Plot the PR curve of your model
+- Diagnose the performance of a model on imbalanced data
 - Apply your model on larger images to detect aircrafts

 --